npct/pct-shiny/Server.md

 ## Setting up a new host

 Shiny-server has a bunch of badly packaged dependencies.
-Start with a based managed Debian Jessie install and,
+Start with a based managed Debian Buster install and,

 Install R, use [CRAN](http://cran.rstudio.com/bin/linux/debian/) with the debian repository.